trevorstephens/trevorstephens.github.io/_posts/2013-07-28-it-and-business.md

 ---
 title: "Information technology and business are becoming inextricably interwoven"
+excerpt: "I don't think anybody can talk meaningfully about one without talking about the other."
 category: Ramblings
 tags:
   - Ramblings
+redirect_from:
+  - post/56601796639/information-technology-and-business-are-becoming
 ---

 > Information technology and business are becoming inextricably interwoven.
 I don't think anybody can talk meaningfully about one without talking about the other.